johntoby/stanford-students-project/helm/README.md

 - Database credentials are managed through Vault and External Secrets
 - All secrets are automatically rotated based on the refresh interval

+  ## Next steps

+  Next steps is to Add ArgoCD for GitOps deployment

 ## Support

 For issues and questions: